Energy Efficient Home Design

 Energy efficient home design isn’t as complicated as you may think.
 Provided you do enough research at, and even prior to, the design phase you should be good.
 The secret is to get EVERYTHING thought out in detail before construction starts.

-If you can cover the basics like insulation, ventilation, heating and cooling they’ll lead you naturally down through all the associated areas.
+If you can cover the basics like insulation and ventilation they’ll lead you naturally down through all the associated areas.
 If you manage to do this your build should be fairly straightforward.

 You might also like the following articles, or click here for the full site index.